New GyanDhan Loan Mela Happening in Your City Know More

 The interest rate refers to the percentage charged by a lender on the borrowed amount.
 It represents the cost of borrowing and is an essential factor to consider when selecting a bank for an education loan as a slight increase and decrease in interest rate can have a huge impact on borrowing costs.
 Both SBI and UBI have a floating interest rate but the major point of differentiation is between their starting point of interest rates.

-SBI has a reasonable interest rate that starts from 11.15%.
-This interest rate can further go down based on the interest rate incentive for girl candidates enrolling for Rinn Raksha insurance.
-On the other hand, you can borrow money from UBI for your education loan at an interest rate that starts only from 9.8%.
-UBI also has the same interest rate incentives as SBI which is being a girl applicant and taking term insurance.
+SBI has a reasonable interest rate starting from 9.65% for female candidates and 10.15% for male candidates.
+On the other hand, you can borrow money from UBI for your education loan at an interest rate that starts from only 9.25% for listed universities and 10.5% for non-listed universities.

 Sprinkles